-Buying off market property is an emerging trend.
+Buying off market property is an ongoing trend.
 You might recall on my earlier blog I chatted about how to find & buy an off market house because the reality is they’re becoming more and more sought after, especially here in Sydney.
 And now, I want to help you figure out if buying off-market property is worth it.

 Many of the off market properties we buy here at Good Deeds are tenanted investment properties.
 When an owner decides to sell, the agent usually advises them that they need to present the property in its best light – which means getting the tenant to move out!
 Most of the time a tenant requires 90 days notice to vacate and this could be longer if they are in a lease.
 By the time you add in the time it takes to paint, re-carpet and furnish the place, you’d be lucky if you have sold before 4 months has passed.
 The alternative is to put the property on for sale “quietly” in the meantime.

 The other off market properties we tend to see are from owner-occupier sellers that have told their agent; “if you can get me a crazy price then knock yourself out”.
 The seller hasn’t had to go through the ordeal of styling their property, making repairs, painting, gardening and all the final touches needed when they embark on a full marketing campaign.
 Sure, some crazy prices have been achieved but also some simply don’t sell.

 More common in a slowing market are vendors who don’t want to over-expose their property to the market.
 They may not be confident they’ll get their dream price, so they don’t want to invest in advertising and an auction campaign.
 We are seeing more and more of them at the moment and some of them represent good opportunities.

 When we identify a potential “secret listing”, we run through every check and every price comparison to make sure buying off-market property is right for our client.
 It’s essential not to get caught up in the hype and miss doing your due diligence when buying off market property.